batmanonabike/qt_srt/QtSrt/docs/readme.md

 - The CaptureSession connects the camera and video output
 - The VideoOutput needs an id so it can be referenced by the capture session

+## Using CaptureSession for Video Re-encoding in Qt

+In Qt if I wanted to re-encode video from an Android camera source, would I use a CaptureSession?

+1. Yes, for Android camera sources in Qt 6.x, CaptureSession is the recommended approach for handling video capture and encoding.
+2. CaptureSession serves as the central component that connects different multimedia elements like Camera and VideoOutput.
+3. For video re-encoding, you would use CaptureSession in conjunction with MediaRecorder.
+4. The implementation would need to capture the Android camera feed, process it, and then encode it for streaming purposes.

 ## Building OpenSSL

 ### To Build OpenSSL for Both Windows and Android